benmathews/SLCKubernetesPresentation/codefreshPresentation.md

 - Not just for collaboration
 - Extensible framework for bots and webhooks
 - Receives alert messages
-- `bot1`: fetches and graphs prometheus data
+- `bot1`: fetches and graphs Prometheus data
 - `bot2`: listens for alerts and asks `bot1` to generate pertinent charts

 ![bg right width:100%](Slack_RGB.png)